MSLNZ/msl-loadlib/docs/refreeze.rst

       pip install https://github.com/MSLNZ/msl-loadlib/archive/master.zip

    This may require you to update your version of pip.
+Only install MSL-LoadLib in this way if you are creating a new server.
+The servers that are on GitHub are not necessarily synced with the rest of the code that is on GitHub.
+The updated servers are only uploaded to GitHub when a release is published.

 Using the CLI
 -------------